potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 }
 ```

 Notice how function signatures are devoid of any information - every function has the exact same signature!
-Any of the statements can be duplicated, omitted, or rearranged without the compiler complaining.
+Any of the statements can be duplicated, deleted, or rearranged without the compiler complaining.
 Control flow is fully implicit and the type system is all but useless.
 Luckily, this hardcore OOP style [is on the decline](https://qntm.org/clean).

 In a purely functional setting, this can't happen.
 Any pure function which returns `void` is useless since it conveys no information in its return value.
-As a rule of thumb, even in non purely functional setting, `void`-returning functions should rarely be used.
+As a rule of thumb, even in non purely functional setting, `void`-returning functions should probably rarely be used.

-## Methods and OOP
+## Conclusion

-Class methods^[also known as instance functions], often suffer from very non-descriptive signatures, but the problem is opposite to what we saw before.
-Instead of failing to specify some prerequisites as arguments, they specify *more than they need*.
-Methods can access all the instance variables.
-This gives them a large surface they can work on, which often leads to non-obvious information flow, where the principal function effects are not their return values, but rather mutations of object state.
-With large objects, the number of possible states grow exponentially, and the probability that all of them are handled correctly by all functions is low.

-TODO: example of an OOP interface which is hard to follow.
-Perhaps from Clean Code, or something.

--->
+We have seen how different characteristics of functional programming arise from insisting on descriptive types.
+The main take-away is that functional programming does one thing better than other approaches: it better utilizes the type system.

+This doesn't mean that FP is overall better for software development.
+Perhaps in the process of being pedantic with types we arrived at a paradigm that is too impractical for everyday use.
+Discussing whether this the case, and showing how effectful systems can be written in a purely functional style may be the topic of a future blog post.

+[^1]: If I'm wrong on this, please point it out in the comments.
+[^2]: C++ equivalent could exhibit undefined behavior if some of the invariants were broken.
+[^3]: There is typically more information such as checked exceptions, value mutability, etc.